DarrenWong/RSI-aided_LIO/README.md

 # RSI-aided_LIO

-This repo will contain the data for our paper: **Roadside Infrastructure assisted LiDAR/Inertial-based Mapping for Intelligent Vehicles in Urban Areas**
+This repo will contain the data for our paper: **Roadside Infrastructure assisted LiDAR/Inertial-based Mapping for Intelligent Vehicles in Urban Areas**.
+It is part of the project [V2X Cooperative Navigation](https://sites.google.com/view/v2x-cooperative-navigation).

 <p align="center">
   <img width="712pix" src="img/system_overview.jpg">